Gitorious-backup/gitorious-wiki/WebHooks.markdown

 The overall functionality is as follows:

-* each repository can have one or several web hooks set up
+* each repository can have one or several web hooks set up,
-* whenever a commit is pushed to Gitorious, Gitorious will attempt to connect to the URL associated with the web hooks - if any
+* whenever a commit is pushed to Gitorious, Gitorious will attempt to connect to the URL associated with the web hooks - if any,
-* Gitorious will send a HTTP payload in JSON format, containing a summary of who pushed
+* Gitorious will send a HTTP payload in JSON format, containing a summary of who pushed.

 ## An example of the payload